TAC: Hybrid IAM Privilege Escalation Detection

-\textbf{PEs due to Misconfigurations.} PE in IAM \cite{rhino:privesc,bishopstudy,sonraistudy} refers to exploiting IAM flaws to gain unauthorized permissions for sensitive operations or access to sensitive data/resources.
-A primary cause of PE is IAM \emph{misconfigurations}, which this paper focuses on.
-Misconfigured IAM can enable attackers to alter configurations, allowing them to obtain additional sensitive permissions.
-We define the \emph{untrusted entity} as an attacker controlled entity and the \emph{target permission} as the permission the attacker seeks to obtain illegally.
-PE occurs when the attacker controls the untrusted entity to exploit IAM misconfigurations, assigning the target permission to the untrusted entity.
+\textbf{PEs due to Misconfigurations.} PE in IAM~\cite{rhino:privesc,bishopstudy,sonraistudy} occurs when an attacker exploits IAM misconfigurations to gain unauthorized permissions for sensitive operations or restricted resources.
+Attackers can exploit these misconfigurations by altering static IAM policy documents or dynamically acquiring new permissions (e.g., by assuming a role).
+We define the \emph{untrusted entity} as the attacker-controlled entity and the \emph{target permission} as the permission the attacker seeks.
+A PE is successful when the attacker leverages misconfigurations to assign the target permission to the untrusted entity.

-Figure~\ref{fig:iam:rbac} presents a crafted misconfiguration, a simplified version of a notorious 2019 IAM PE incident~\cite{capitalone,khan2022systematic}, which compromised 100 million Capital One credit card applications and accounts.
-In the incident, the attacker controls an EC2 instance (\texttt{Service 1}, the untrusted entity) to assume \texttt{Role 2}, which has access to the AWS Metadata Service.
-The attacker exploits a Server-Side Request Forgery vulnerability of the Metadata Service to obtain a temporary credential (\texttt{Perm 3}) to assume \texttt{Role 1}.
-From \texttt{Role 1}, the attacker obtains the permission (\texttt{Perm 1}, the target permission) to access an S3 bucket containing sensitive data .
-In our crafted example, \texttt{Service 1} indirectly obtains \texttt{Perm 3} by assuming \texttt{Role 2} and uses it to assume \texttt{Role 1}, indirectly acquiring the target permission \texttt{Perm 1}.

-The example illustrates a \emph{single-step} PE, where the untrusted entity uses one permission to realize PE.
-However, a more complicated \emph{multi-step} PE (or \emph{transitive} PE) \cite{yang2023ase,shevrin2023detecting} can occur, involving multiple permissions.
-This paper focuses on detecting both PE types.
+Figure~\ref{fig:iam:rbac} illustrates our running example of an IAM misconfiguration \emph{derived from the 2019 Capital One data breach}~\cite{capitalone,khan2022systematic}---one of the most impactful cloud security incidents, which exposed over 100 million customer records.
+In the real attack, an adversary exploited an overly permissive IAM role on an EC2 instance to assume a second role with S3 access, exfiltrating sensitive data.
+Our example faithfully models this scenario: \texttt{Service~1} is the attacker-controlled EC2 instance (the untrusted entity), \texttt{Role~2} is its execution role, and \texttt{Role~1} holds the target S3 permission.
+The root cause is \texttt{Perm~3} (assigned to \texttt{Role~2}), which grants the ability to assume \texttt{Role~1}.
+The PE unfolds as follows: \texttt{Service~1} inherits \texttt{Perm~3} by assuming \texttt{Role~2}, then uses it to assume \texttt{Role~1}, thereby obtaining the target permission \texttt{Perm~1} (\texttt{s3:GetObject}).